 Sometimes the other anomalies can be minor or sometimes more serious, depending on the organ involved or where in the body it is located (e.g., heart or kidney defect).
-Where there are numerous anomalies the condition may be referred to as a genetic syndrome.
+Where there are numerous anomalies, the condition may be referred to as a genetic syndrome.

 Some researchers have proposed that certain environmental factors may contribute to developing coloboma, either in humans or in animals.
-These findings have been published over time in the research literature, but there have been no systematic analysis of possible links (Blain, 2009).
+These findings have been published over time in the research literature, but there has been no systematic analysis of possible links (Blain, 2009).

-While colobomas do not present a painful condition for the rat, or interfere with the rat’s activity, vision may be altered or other associated eye conditions may present that will require treatment.
+While colobomas do not present a painful condition for the rat, or interfere with the rat’s activity, vision may be altered, or other associated eye conditions may present that will require treatment.